mahozad/theme-switch/README.md

 ---

 TODO:
+  - Try to publish the library in https://www.webcomponents.org/
   - Try to add the library to [rufus site](https://github.com/pbatard/rufus-web)
   - Try to add the library to [jest site](https://github.com/facebook/jest)(probably its `docs/` directory. see [this PR](https://github.com/facebook/jest/pull/11021))
   - Try to add the library to [docusaurus](https://github.com/facebook/docusaurus)